 SHUTTLE AND PRIVATE TAXI

 These companies operate not only to the airport, but to almost any destination in the country.
 They charge for a fixed amount, higher the bigger the vehicle requested.
 It can be an economic option for groups of several travelers.
 There are many companies, which I have not used and therefore do not recommend or advise, but it is true that they have a reputation for being much more professional than taxi drivers.
-Among the best rated are Travel Express or Bucharest Airport Transfer.
-A trip to the airport costs € 17 for a normal car for 4 people.
+Among the best rated are Travel Express (you can book on advance on their official website) or Bucharest Airport Transfer (book only by phone +40.722.55.3322).
+A trip to the airport costs € 20 for a normal car for 3 passengers plus the driver.

 As of April 2019, the subway still does not reach the airport, but a line is being built that will connect to 1 Mai Station, on the green line M4.